saule1508/saule1508.github.io/_posts/2019-03-05-libvirt-centos-cloud-image.md

 virt-install --name pg01 --memory 1024 --vcpus 2 --disk $VMPOOLDIR/pg01.qcow2,device=disk,bus=virtio --os-type generic --os-variant centos7.0 --virt-type kvm --network network=default,model=virtio --cdrom $VMPOOLDIR/pg01.iso
 ```

 If you do not specify --noautoconsole in the virt-install, the program tries to start virt-viewer so that one can see the progress of the installation.
+When at the end, it prompts for a login, reboot the VM.
+If you have --noautoconsole then just wait long enough (a few minutes, it is very fast)

 If you specified a static IP, then you know the IP otherwise if using dhcp then to get the IP of the new guest: